MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Introduction

-Despite these advances, several common limitations remain: (1) most existing frameworks reduce evaluation to outcome scores, treating it as a black box and leaving practitioners uncertain about why certain prompts succeed or fail; (2) optimization often relies on repetitive trial-and-error refinements that consume significant computation while offering little transparency; (3) even when reasoning is incorporated, it usually remains implicit and is not transformed into explicit, auditable artifacts that can guide systematic edits; (4) current pipelines largely optimize for higher outcome scores but offer limited interpretability and controllability, preventing users from understanding trade-offs or applying targeted adjustments.
+Despite these advances, several common limitations remain: (i) evaluation is often collapsed to scalar scores, obscuring why prompts succeed or fail; (ii) refinement remains largely trial-and-error, incurring high computational cost with limited transparency; (iii) reasoning, when used, is typically implicit rather than distilled into auditable artifacts that drive targeted edits; and (iv) pipelines prioritize score gains over interpretability and controllability, which hinders practitioners from analyzing trade-offs and making precise adjustments in real-world applications.

-To address these limitations, we propose \textbf{MA-SAPO}, a sequential reasoning framework for prompt optimization that explicitly links metric outcomes to actionable edits through structured reasoning artifacts.
-Specifically, \textbf{MA-SAPO} operates in two complementary phases.
-In the \emph{reasoning phase}, three agents transform annotated scores into progressively enriched artifacts: (1) a \textbf{Metric Explainer Agent} interprets evaluation dimensions, (2) a \textbf{Diagnostician Agent} uncovers error sources and trade-offs, and (3) an \textbf{Action Synthesizer Agent} produces concrete edit directives.
-These artifacts are stored as reusable reasoning assets.
-In the \emph{test phase}, a retrieval-augmented pipeline leverages these assets: (1) an \textbf{Analyzer Agent contrasts} the current prompt with retrieved exemplars to identify improvement opportunities, while (2) a \textbf{Refiner Agent} applies targeted edits supported by diagnostic evidence, ensuring that optimizations are interpretable and controllable.
+To address these limitations, we introduce \textbf{MA-SAPO}, a sequential reasoning framework for prompt optimization that explicitly maps metric outcomes to actionable edits via structured reasoning artifacts. \textbf{MA-SAPO} has two phases.
+In the \emph{training phase}, three agents convert annotated scores into reusable assets: (1) a \textbf{Metric Explainer} interprets evaluation dimensions, (2) a \textbf{Diagnostician} identifies error sources and trade-offs, and (3) an \textbf{Action Synthesizer} produces concrete edit directives.
+In the \emph{test phase}, a retrieval-augmented pipeline applies these assets: an \textbf{Analyzer} contrasts the current prompt with retrieved exemplars to surface improvement opportunities, and a \textbf{Refiner} performs targeted edits grounded in diagnostic evidence, yielding interpretable and controllable optimization.

-Extensive experiments on the open-source \textit{\emph{HelpSteer1}/2} benchmarks~\cite{wang2023helpsteer,wang2024HelpSteer2} demonstrate that \textbf{MA-SAPO} consistently outperforms single-pass prompting, retrieval-augmented generation, and prior multi-agent baselines, highlighting the importance of structured reasoning as a bridge between evaluation and optimization.
-Our main contributions include: